1Password/scim-examples/azure-container-apps/README.md

 ## Step 5: Test your SCIM bridge

 To test if your SCIM bridge is online, choose **Overview** in your application's sidebar, then click your **Application Url** link.
-This URL is your SCIM bridge domain.
-You should be able to enter your bearer token to verify that your SCIM bridge is up and running.
+Thi is your **SCIM Bridge URL**.
+Sign in using your bearer token to verify that your SCIM Bridge is connected to your 1Password account.

 ## Step 6: Connect your identity provider